CongLabCode/DPAM/README.md

 DPAM: A Domain Parser for AlphaFold Models （https://www.biorxiv.org/content/10.1101/2022.09.22.509116v1, accepted by Protein Science)

 ## Updates:
-A docker image can be dowloaded docker pull conglab/dpam:latest (this is an enhanced version of current DPAM, we will soon update the repository too)
+A docker image can be dowloaded by **docker pull conglab/dpam:latest** (this is an enhanced version of current DPAM, we will soon update the repository too)

 Upload domain parser results for six model organisms.
 (2022-12-6)